shuklak13/Statistics/notes/MasterCheatsheet.md

 * [`caret` contains a list of variable importance metrics for most types of models](http://topepo.github.io/caret/variable-importance.html)
 * Regression
 	* Stepwise
+		* 2 types: backwards and forwards
-		* backways tends to perform better than forward
+			* backwards tends to perform better than forward
 		* greedy, locally optimized, fast
 		* may perform poorly in the presence of multicollinearity
 		* R: `step()`